Chimp56/IntelligentRobotics-project1/readme.md

 roslaunch turtlebot_rviz_launchers view_navigation.launch
 ```

-To control turtlebot using keyboard, run:
+To control turtlebot using keyboard, open a new terminal and run:
 ```bash
 roslaunch turtlebot_teleop keyboard_teleop.launch
 ```